danielsantander/cyberdev/git/docs/branching_strategy.md

   - [Release Branches](#release-branches)

 # Develop Branch
-The intention of this branch is to have an exact copy oof production in our repository.
+The intention of this branch is to have an exact copy of production in the repository.
 Consider `origin/develop` to be the main branch for development source code and where `HEAD` reflects the state with the latest development changes for the next release.

 # Branch Types
 Different type of branches: